 Many.-I hear people talk about a Savior.
-What is a Savior; how can we be saved, and what shall we be saved from?
+What is a Savior; how can we be saved, and what shall we be saved

-Savior: now can we desaved, and what shall we be saved from!
+Savior: how can we be saved, and what constraint from!

 LEADER - My child, we need to be saved from ignorance.
-Knowledge is our Savior, and that only can save us from physical and mental saffering.
+Knowledge is our Savior, and that only can save us from physical and mental suffering.

-MARY.-Is education and knowledge the same thing?
+MARY. - Is education and knowledge the same thing?

-LEADER.-Not exactly; education represents the ways and means, and the act of acquiring knowledge, while knowledge is something acquired or gained.
+LEADER. - Not exactly; education represents the ways and means, and the act of acquiring knowledge, while knowledge is something acquired or gained.

-KATTE.-Must we have education to be civilized?
+KAYIR - Must we have education to be civilised?

-LEADER.-Education is the main spring to civilization, to all reform; it is the stepping stone to knowledge, wisdom, virtue and true greatness.
+LEADER. - Education is the main spring to civilisation, to all reform; it is the stepping stone to knowledge, wisdom, virtue and true greatness.

-Parents about send for it and out it in the hands of
+Parents should send for it and put it in the hands of